 Continues to explore and investigate the digital camera and it's many functions.
 The class will continue to stress composition, lighting and presentation.
 It involves more complex Photoshop tools and computer skills.
-Some sections may have a no-cost text book option.
+Some sections may have a low-cost or no-cost text book option.
 Prerequisites: 265